 The Assessment Centre is the second stage of the accreditation process for schools applying for Quality Mark accreditation for the first time.
-Accredited schools at either founder, bronze, silver or gold levels are also required to successfully complete the Assessment Centre biennially in order to maintain their accreditation as a World Class school.
+Accredited schools are also required to successfully complete the Assessment Centre biennially in order to maintain their accreditation as a World Class school.

 Find out more about the accreditation process and eligibility criteria.